TWC #055: Should I keep taking the pill during menopause?

 The pill was an important milestone in the sexual revolution of the 1960s.
 It strengthened the feminist movement’s demands for equal rights and women’s self-determination over their bodies.
 Clearly a major achievement.

-Today we want to look into the question of what happens to the pill during the menopause.
+Today we want to look into the question of what happens to the pill during menopause.

-What are the potential benefits of the pill during the menopause?
+What are the potential benefits of the pill during menopause?

 But you should know that the pill is purely an ovulation suppressant and is basically a burden on your body.
 If your cycle is irregular, the problem lies with your own hormones.

-What are the potential disadvantages of the pill during the menopause?
+What are the potential disadvantages of the pill during menopause?

 The pill is also not suitable for people with pre-existing conditions such as diabetes or obesity.
 The pill also increases the risk of developing breast cancer.